kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/docs/NodeUpgradeRunbook.md

 **Note: This procedure assumes that we start with the `blue` node group as the active group.**

-1. Locate the `terraform.<env>.tfvars` file and make the following changes:
+1. Locate the `terraform.<env>.tfvars` file and introduce following changes:
     - Set `node_desired_size_green` to the current number of nodes in the cluster.
     - Set `node_min_size_green` to 1.
     - Set `node_min_size_blue` to 0.